uhh-lt/NLP_ThumbnailAnnotator/docs/DEV.md

 ##### `CaptionTokenExtractor`
 This package contains the `CaptionTokenExtractor` - the main component to extract `CaptionToken`s from a `UserInput`.
 It is designed as a Singleton class and it's core functionallity is implemented using the `UIMA Framework` wrapped by the `DKPro Core Framework` and `DKPro WSD`.
 The `CaptionTokenExtractor` contains a managed `ExecutorService` since the extraction happens in parallel.
 For each `UserInput` an `ExtractorAgent` gets instantiated, which extracts the `CaptionToken`s.

-To extract `CaptionTokens`, an `AggregatedAnalysisEngine` is used to create `CaptionTokenAnnotations` which are then transformed to `CaptionTokens`.
-This `AggregatedAnalysisEngine` consits of the following `Annotators`, where the `Annotator`s 6. - 9. are a custom `Annotator`s.
-The `AggregatedAnalysisEngine` get's created in the `CaptionTokenExtractor`.
+To extract `CaptionTokens`, an aggregated `AnalysisEngine` is used to create `CaptionTokenAnnotations`, which are then transformed to `CaptionTokens`.
+This aggregated `AnalysisEngine` consits of the following `Annotators`, where the `Annotator`s 6. - 9. are a custom `Annotator`s and get's created by the `CaptionTokenExtractor`.

 1. `OpenNlpSegmenter`
 2. `ClearNlpPosTagger`